 There is no minimum or maximum grant request amount.
 Projects will be reviewed based on available funding and the evaluation criteria.
 Funded projects have two years from notice to proceed to complete the project.
-Any entity who fails to complete the project within two years must provide an accounting of unused funds and the reason for failure to complete the project.
+Any entity who fails to complete the project within two years must provide the reason for failure to complete the project in writing.
 See section 2.3 for information regarding extensions requests.